Adverbs of Manner

 He stared at his opponent

-Some adverbs of manner look exactly the same as the adjectives.
-These adverbs are called flat adverbs (also called bare adverbs or simple adverbs)
+Some adverbs of manner have the same form as their corresponding adjectives.
+These adverbs are called flat adverbs, bare adverbs, or simple adverbs.

 - hard